nandorocker/vagrant-basic-lamp/README.md

 * Heroku
 * Some basic system stuff: VIM, curl, Git-core

+Everything that requires a password is using an empty one, since this only for **local** staging purposes.

 How To Use
 ----------
 Clone the repo to a separate directory from your project: